justinjfu/renoir/README.md

   * Converts bitmap images to a list of line segments

 * [Stretch] Paper tracking
   * Calculate picture frame to world frame transformation.
+This can be a service that publishes a picture-to-world transformation matrix.
   * Corner detection (we can use 3/4 AR tags)
   * Kalman Filter
 * [Stretch] Feedback